ketch/nodepy/doc/index.rst

 C functions representing the right-hand-side of the ODE, and we are looking into this.

-.. note:: The user guide is currently quite incomplete,
+.. note:: The online documentation is not comprehensive.
-          and in general is not expected to keep pace with all NodePy development.
-However, NodePy includes
-          substantial inline documentation within the various
-          modules, and you are encouraged to look there.
+          For more complete documentation, it is best to refer to the docstrings of specific functions and classes.

 Dependencies
 ================================
-  * Python 2.7
+  * Works with Python 2.7 or Python 3.5+
-  * Numpy, Matplotlib
+  * Requires: Numpy, Matplotlib, Sympy
   * SymPy (note: NodePy is now compatible with SymPy 0.7.1)
-  * Optional: networkx (for some Runge-Kutta stage dependency graphing)
+  * Optional: networkx (for some Runge-Kutta stage dependency graphing), cvxpy (for finding optimal downwind perturbations), scipy

 Classes of Numerical ODE Solvers
 ================================